 In order to treat all students fairly, late work will not be accepted in this course, unless there are extreme circumstances.
+This is an online course, so you will have a week to complete minor assignments (like discussion board posts, homework, reading quizzes, etc.).
 All major assignment due dates are on the Course Schedule.
 See below.